-\textbf{LM post-training.} Post-training techniques such as SFT and RL are widely used for endowing pre-trained LMs with desired behaviors or enhancements in target domains.
-SFT relies on the ground truth responses provided in the datasets.
-RL allows the model to generate its own responses and only provide a reward at the end, be it from a parameterized reward model \citep{schulman2017proximal} or a verifiable reward module \citep{shaoshuai2024deepseekmath,lambert2024tulu3}.
-Recent studies have shown that SFT and RL exhibit distinct characteristics. \cite{chu2025sft} showed that RL is able to generalize to unseen distributions while SFT mostly memorizes. \citep{wang2025reinforcement} observed that RL can benefit from even training on a single example without severe overfitting. \citep{mukherjee2025reinforcement} reported that RL naturally fine-tunes a smaller network compared to SFT.
-A common thread connecting these observations is that the parameter update during RL training is more local and targeted.
-Other methods such as RAFT \citep{dong2023raft} and STaR \citep{zelikman2022star} performs SFT in several rounds and can be viewed as on-policy offline RL.
-This paper complements these studies and provide a forgetting-centric view on the difference between SFT and RL.
+\textbf{LM post-training.} Post-training methods such as SFT and RL are widely used for endowing pre-trained LMs with desired behaviors or enhancing performance on target tasks.
+SFT relies on the ground truth demonstrations.
+By contrast, RL generates responses from the model and only provides a reward signal, be it from a parameterized reward model \citep{schulman2017proximal} or verifiable rewards \citep{shaoshuai2024deepseekmath,lambert2024tulu3}.
+Recent studies have shown that SFT and RL exhibit distinct characteristics. \cite{razin2024vanishing,razin2025what} identified that the optimization speed of RL strongly depends on reward variance. \cite{chu2025sft} showed that RL is able to generalize to unseen distributions while SFT can be prone to memorization. \cite{wang2025reinforcement} observed that RL can benefit from even training on a single example without severe overfitting.
+Lastly, \cite{mukherjee2025reinforcement} reported that RL fine-tunes a smaller network compared to SFT.
+A common thread connecting these results is that the parameter update during RL training is more local and targeted.
+Other methods such as RAFT \citep{dong2023raft} and STaR \citep{zelikman2022star} perform SFT in several rounds and can be viewed as approximately on-policy RL.
+This paper complements these studies and provides a forgetting-centric view on the difference between SFT and RL.

 \textbf{Concurrent work.} Similarly to our work, \citet{lai2025reinforcement,shenfeld2025rlsrazor} have concurrently found that RL exhibits less forgetting than SFT.
 However, \citet{lai2025reinforcement} attribute RL's robustness to an implicit regularization of a particular advantage estimator.
 We provide evidence against this claim in \S\ref{sec:analysis}, and instead identify the crucial role of on-policy data in mitigating forgetting. \citet{shenfeld2025rlsrazor} also highlight the benefits of on-policy data through a perspective that is complementary to ours (\S\ref{sec:forgetting_dynamics}).
 Despite the similar observations, we find that their hypothesis on the connection between KL divergence from the initial policy and forgetting does not always hold in our setting (see Appendix~\ref{app:base_policy_kl}).
 Moreover, our work goes beyond fully on-policy data and demonstrates the potential of approximately on-policy data in more efficiently mitigating forgetting.